ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

     * - ``content``
       - Array
       - Mandatory
-      - A list of JSON objects representing text to be parsed, with optional associated metadata.
+      - A list of JSON objects representing text to be parsed (documents), with optional associated metadata.
 Each object has the following keys:

         - ``text`` (string, mandatory): The actual text to parse.
         - ``metadata`` (value, optional): The metadata will be returned